iamswethaa/iamswethaa/README.md

-## Hi there 👋
+## Hey there 👋

-Hey there!
 I’m Swetha, a Software Engineer with the creative approach to problem-solving and loves to combine technical expertise with a strong sense of design.

 ### Reach me via : [LinkedIn](https://www.linkedin.com/in/iamswethaa)